U2: Legacy

 U2 have sold an estimated 150–170 million records worldwide, placing them among the best-selling music artists in history.
 The group's fifth studio album, The Joshua Tree, is one of the best-selling albums in the US (10 million copies shipped) and worldwide (25 million copies sold).
-With 52 million certified units by the RIAA, U2 rank as the 22nd-highest-selling music artist in the US.
+With 52 million certified units by the RIAA, U2 rank as the 24th-highest-selling music artist in the US.
 U2 have eight albums that have reached number one in the US, the third-most of any group.
 They were the first group to attain number-one albums in the US in the 1980s, 1990s, 2000s, and 2010s.
-In the UK, the group have had seven number-one singles, tied for the 17th-most of any artist, and ten number-one albums, tied for the 8th-most of any artist.
-The band's 1,465 weeks spent on the UK music charts ranks 17th all-time.
-In their native Ireland, U2 hold the record for most number-one singles with 19.
+In the UK, the group have had seven number-one singles, tied for the 17th-most of any artist, and eleven number-one albums, tied for the 8th-most of any artist.
+The band's 1,468 weeks spent on the UK music charts ranks 18th all-time.
+In their native Ireland, U2 hold the record for most number-one singles with 21, and they have 10 number-one albums.

 In the 1980s, U2 "dominated the alternative rock scene", according to cultural critic Kevin J. H. Dettmar.
 Similarly, in the next decade, they were one of the most famous alternative rock bands worldwide and among the highest-selling rock bands.
+In the 35-year history of Billboard's Alternative Airplay chart, U2 holds records for most songs charted (42), most number ones in the 1980s (2, tied), and most number ones in the 1990s (6).
 Record sales declined in the 2000s and the music industry entered an age of often illegal digital downloading, but according to author Mat Snow, U2 prospered more than younger acts because of a loyal following that held an attachment to the album format.
 Snow said, "Children of the album era as they were, U2 would never stop regarding the album as the core statement of their creativity", despite progressively decreasing sales, while he noted that live shows consequently became the group's greatest source of revenue.